 Urban interventions: Part A

 Deriving the urban interventions for urban design based on the principles from the paper reads.
-The first blog explores the medium that activates the street life.
-And the philosophies that is required to enhance the overall quality of the streets in day-to-day life.
+The first blog explores the medium that activates street life, and the philosophies that are required to enhance the overall quality of the streets in day-to-day life.

-Takebacks on well renounced authors regarding the uses of sidewalk in the city that redefines the space analogy that goes hand in hand with the critical regionalism that enhances the quality space.
+Takebacks on well-renowned authors regarding the uses of sidewalks in the city that redefine the space analogy, which goes hand in hand with the critical regionalism that enhances the quality of space.

 - Takebacks on 1.
 Jacobs, J, The uses of sidewalk: safety, in The City Reader